Your child is a bundle of energy for a number of reasons, and there's a lot you can do to help calm things down.

-This doesn't mean it's a good idea to let your child gorge on sugar, of course, but cutting it from his diet probably won't end the problem.
+This doesn't mean it's a good idea to let your child gorge on sugar, of course, but cutting it from their diet probably won't end the problem.

 OK, so sugar isn't doing it.
 But could artificial colors, dyes, or other additives cause your child to be hyper?